How to Start a Dead ATV: Step-By-Step Guide

 • The battery’s current state of charge, measured in voltage, should now show in the multimeter’s display.

-If you read a voltage between 11.5V and 12.4V, you should charge the battery with an external battery charger.
+If you read a voltage between 11.5V and 12.4V, you should charge the battery with an external charger.
 This guide will tell you how to charge the battery correctly.

-If the voltage reads below 11.5V, the battery is considered dead.
-A dead battery cannot always be revived, especially if it has bees sitting for more than a few days with a low charge.
-But if you notice the low state of charge early on and act fast, it may be possible to bring the battery to almost a full working order.
+But if you notice the low state of charge early on and act fast, it may be possible to bring the battery to almost complete working order.
 This guide shows you how you can charge a dead ATV battery.

-If the battery won’t charge or won’t hold a charge, you may need to replace it with a new one.
-Before you do, it may be worth testing the battery to verify that it is bad before spending money on a new one.
+If the battery won’t charge or hold a charge, you may need to replace it with a new one.
+Before you do, it may be worth testing the battery to verify it is bad before spending money on a new one.
 This is how you install a new battery.

 Related: 10 Reasons Why Your ATV Battery Keeps Draining (Going Dead)